raffayatiq/music_app/README.md

-### Allows users to catalog their favorite bands.

-### Automatically populates song lyrics, using web scrapping with open-uri and nokoGIRI

-### Queries the YouTube API to fetch song videos and album playlists.
-Used Rails to fetch Country Code and added that in the query parameters, in order to only fetch country available videos and playlists (there is currently a bug in the YouTube API which ignores the country code, resulting in country unavailable videos and playlists).

-### Queries the Spotify API to get album data in order to populate albums and album tracks.
+Allows users to catalog their favorite artists.
+A cheaper version of spotify that links the Spotify API to search for an artist's album and their tracks.
+Integration of YouTube API allows users to dynamically get the YouTube playlist for an album or a track.
+Also, there is functionality to dynamically populate song lyrics, using web scrapping with OpenURI and Nokogiri.